Imaging System Simulation

 The framework performs fast sequential imaging of the things in object space.

-The GIF shows an ISO12233 chart shot through a Biotar 50mm f/1.4 lens.
+The GIF on the right shows an ISO12233 chart shot through a Biotar 50mm f/1.4 lens.
 The chart is placed at different distance and scaled to fit the field of view, showing the distortion and focus breathing of the lens.

 Manipulating the virtual lens is the same as using a real one, aperture can be set to a certain f-number like a real lens.
 User can either manually adjust the focus distance, or type in a distance and the system will auto-focus to that distance.